mbeddr/mps-platform-docs/src/doc/docs/mps_internal/editor_development.md

 Extend one of the existing EditorCell implementations like EditorCell_Collection or EditorCell_Constant to use as the basis for the new cell.
 Override the *paintContent* method, to draw custom stuff in the editor ([EditorCell_DropDown](http://127.0.0.1:63320/node?ref=r%3A2da81fb8-b6c6-47b8-8c70-4c760b6faf63%28de.itemis.mps.editor.dropdown.runtime%29%2F8584963402264447319) in {{ mps_extensions() }}).
-If you need to do custom relayouting, you can override *relayoutImpl* from EditorCell_Basic, for example:
+If you need to do custom re-layouting, you can override *relayoutImpl* from EditorCell_Basic, for example:

 ```java
 @Override